chakflying/learning-diary/_posts/2020-05-21-importing-things-in-js.md

 #### CommonJS and Node.js

 CommonJS was one of the first attempt to create an ecosystem of modules for javascript running outside the browser.
-It is a specification of how modules should be defined, and centres around the `require('someModule')` syntax.
+It is a specification of how modules should be defined, and centers around the `require('someModule')` syntax.
 Node.js improved upon that and built npm.
 The problem is that this method of using a string to identify the module has a prerequisite that the module needed already exist in the current namespace.
-This would be problematic on the broswer as different pieces of script may be downloaded and executed at different times, particularly when using XHR to load modules.
+This would be problematic on the browser as different pieces of script may be downloaded and executed at different times, particularly when using XHR to load modules.

 #### Asynchronous Module Definition (AMD) and RequireJS